Class Modality Types

 Courses are taught in multiple teaching modalities.
 These will include in-person classes on campus, hybrid classes that combine in-person and online lessons, and completely online classes.
 Please familiarize yourself with the modality types as you organize your plans and register for the upcoming semester.

-• Face-to-Face (F2F) - At least 2/3 of the course delivered in person on campus.
+• Face-to-Face (F2F) - The course is delivered in person on campus.

 • Online Synchronous (ONS) - All content is delivered online on specific days and times.